junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas growls, "We're not buddy, and you're not dying."

-"Oh yes, you're right.
+"Okay yes, you're right.
 I'm not dying.
 Who am I?
 I'm Lucifer.
 You can't kill me like that.
 But nice trying."
 Lucifer says rapidly, dropping the pretense of being all sick and pitiful.
 "But you, my friend, on the other hand, are actually dying, aren't you?"

 Castiel doesn't answer.
 A sudden bout of coughing rises in his chest, sharp and fierce.
 He has to stand very still, gripping the doorframe for support, and holding his breath to keep it down.